sankichi92/list-changed-directories/README.md

 **Required**.
 A filename that must be included in the output directories.

-### `common-dependency-filepaths`
+### `common-dependency-paths`

-File paths that all directories including the `target-file` depend on.
+Paths to files that all directories including the `target-file` depend on.
 If any of these files are changed, all directories including the `target-file` are considered changed.
-Separate file paths with a newline.
+Separate paths with a newline.

 ## Outputs